bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1) Describe the biggest difference between .forEach & .map.

+- forEach affects our original array.
+- map returns an entirely new array.

+Assuming that the biggest difference is singular so I've provided one answer for both.
+In my opinion this is the biggest difference because not knowing this can lead to less performant logic and/or unintended consequences if you're expecting to not change the original array and use either method interchangeably.

 2) What is the difference between a function and a method?
 3) What is closure?
 4) Describe the four rules of the 'this' keyword.